aceff149/Project-3/README.md

 ## Task Prioritizer

 ## Overview:
-A fun website used to find and share giphys with friends or to click through for entertainment purposes.
-Users are able to search for similar videos through keyterms in the search bar as well as go through clips at random.
-This site is used for entertainment purposes and to enjoy fun short clips to send to friends.
+An app used to help organize and prioritize a list of to dos.
+As well as see my progress on each task as I complete or work on the task created in the list.

 ## User Stories:
-1. As a user I want to be able to quickly find fun giphys to send to friends via text or social media
+1. As a user I want to be able to prioritize my task as well for the day/month/year
-2. As a users I want to find fun 3 second videos to enjoy for their leisure
+2. As a users I want to find a fun way to keep track of my to dos for the day
-3. As a user I want to find a plethora of videos through a specified catagory that best fits their needs entertainment or social purposes.
+3. As a user I want to keep track of my progress of what I have accomplished so far on my list.

 ## Wireframe: